-It doesn’t matter how big your yard is, if there is nobody else but you and your dog(s) to socialize in it.
-Of course if you have few dogs, they are all social among themselves.
+It doesn’t matter how big your yard is if there is nobody else but you and your dog(s) to socialize in it.
+Of course, if you have a few dogs, they are all social among themselves.
 Home is not where they can socialize with other dogs.
-They need to meet and great many dogs in their lifetime.
+They need to meet and a great many dogs in their lifetime.

 We (our family) play and exercise our dog all day.